tmikonen/quantitatively/_posts/2019-02-11-the-braintwist.md

 ![](../img/braintwist/Twisterless_Braintwist_histo2.jpg)

 *The histogram of cards drawn on turn 1 in a game with the Twisterless BrainTwist.
 Sampled over losing games.*

+First of all, in both figures, the highest bar is at 40 cards drawn.
+This number means that the whole deck has been drawn before the game was won or lost.
+This is true for the vast majority of games, irrespective of the number of Braingeysers.
+However, with 15 Braingeysers, drawing the whole deck almost always translates into a win (very high bar in the first figure, a tiny one in the second).
+With 16, the odds of winning are almost 50-50, and with 17 Braingeysers, the odds are almost negligible, even if the whole deck was drawn.

+There is actually a very simple explanation for this.
+First, assume that in the end the whole deck has been drawn.
+The minimum amount of Braingeysers that need to be cast to achieve this is 2; the first one cast with 7 Black Lotuses to draw 19 cards, then the second one drawing the rest.
+The amount of mana required to do this is:

+deck size - number of cards in starting hand + fixed mana costs = 40 - 8 + 4 = 36.

+In addition to this 36 mana, one needs 35 more to deck the opponent.
+So, a total of 36 + 35 = 71 mana.
+This is equal to the mana available from 24 Black Lotuses.
+It's no wonder then, that the win probability drops to zero when the number of Black Lotuses goes to 23.
+There are simply not enough Black Lotuses in the whole deck to win the game!

 ### Back to BrainTwist